mech/Notes/Ruby/tdd.md

 # TDD

+The reason to test is a new behaviour or new use-case, not because of a new method on a class.

 * Override `Net::HTTP#start` to make sure it's never called by any test, because testing through network is slow and wrong.
 * [Rails testing anti-patterns: Models](https://semaphoreapp.com/blog/2014/01/21/rails-testing-antipatterns-models.html)
 * [Rails testing anti-patterns: Controllers](https://semaphoreapp.com/blog/2014/02/11/rails-testing-antipatterns-controllers.html)